Project Home School

 Dali Slideshare

 • Wayne Thiebaud mini cakes/sweet treats (for ceramics students) Create a mini cake, pie, or other sweet treat paying homage to Pop artist, Wayne Thiebaud.
-The requirements for this project are to create an envision planning sheet, a mini sweet treat based off of your plan, to view the attached slideshare on artist, Wayne Thiebaud and submit 3 things you learned about the artist.
+The requirements for this project are to create a mini sweet treat based off of your plan, to view the attached slideshare on artist, Wayne Thiebaud and submit 3 things you learned about the artist.

 Thiebaud slideshare